rit-sse/sse-alumni/README.md

 10. Stop the server with `CTRL+c`
 </details>

-#
+NOTE: If you make any changes to a python file, you will need to restart the docker container.
-If you make any changes to a python file, you will need to restart the docker container.
 Go the terminal window and click CTRL-C, then run the command again

 If you make a change to a css or js file, you do not need to restart the server.
 Simply refresh the page and you will see you changes.